Quickstart

 Access your local network

-After the one-shot deployment completes and all pods are running, your local services are available at the following endpoints:
+After the one-shot deployment completes and all pods are running, Solo sets up port-forwards so you can reach your local services.
+The endpoints below are the default ports for Solo 0.63 and later:

-Explorer UIhttp://localhost:38080Web UI for inspecting the network.Open URL in your broswer to view the network explorer
+Explorer UIhttp://localhost:38080Web UI for inspecting the network.Open URL in your browser

 Consensus node (gRPC)localhost:35211gRPC endpoint for transactions.nc -zv localhost 35211